What sensor system is typically used for digital frame camera

 • CCD Sensor: Charge-Coupled Device sensors are known for their high image quality and sensitivity to light.
 They are often used in professional-grade cameras for their excellent color reproduction and low noise levels.

-See also Best digital camera for online retail
+See also Best front facing digital camera

 These sensor systems play a crucial role in determining the overall image quality and performance of a digital frame camera.